SECURITY CLEARANCE DENIAL, SUSPENSION OR REVOCATION

 DoD civilian employees and military personnel can submit a written rebuttal to the SOR, but they are not entitled to a hearing.
 If the applicant doesn’t rebut the SOR, DoDCAF will deny the clearance.
 If they submit a rebuttal to the SOR, the adjudicator will decide to grant or deny the clearance in light of information submitted in the rebuttal.
 If a decision is made to deny a clearance, the applicant receives written notification of their right to appeal the decision, including a right to a “Personal Appearance” before a DOHA AJ.
 For a full discussion on security clearance appeals, click here.

-SHOULD I HIRE AN EXPERIENCED LAWYER TO ASSIST ME WITH MY SECURITY CLEARANCE MATTER?
+SHOULD I HIRE A SECURITY CLEARANCE LAWYER TO ASSIST ME WITH MY SECURITY CLEARANCE MATTER?

 You should certainly consider it.
-One review of 500 security clearance cases where an SOR was issued, showed that applicants with attorneys were granted clearances 60% more often than those who represented themselves.
-An attorney who has experience representing clients in security clearance matters can help you navigate the pitfalls of the process, identify potential problems, help gather evidence to mitigate them, and ensure your package is as strong as possible.
-At King Military Law, we’ve worked security clearance issues from both sides of the fence, building comprehensive insight into the process.
+One review of 500 security clearance cases where an SOR was issued, showed that applicants with a security clearance lawyer were granted clearances 60% more often than those who represented themselves.
+A security clearance attorney who has experience representing clients in security clearance matters can help you navigate the pitfalls of the process, identify potential problems, help gather evidence to mitigate them, and ensure your package is as strong as possible.
+At King Military Law, our lawyers have worked security clearance issues from both sides of the fence, building comprehensive insight into the process.
 We know what works, what doesn’t, and why.
 Please reach out if you think we can help.

 King Military Law: Decades of Experience in YOUR Corner–When Experience Matters Most